hiveot/hiveot.github.io/index.md

    For example, sending usage data from a Thing to an Internet provider is not allowed until the administrator is informed about what data is sent, how often, and gives its consent.
 </code>

-The above set of rules reduces the number of servers greatly as only WoST Gateways run a server.
+The above set of rules reduces the number of servers greatly as only WoST Hubs run a server.
 At the same time it improves privacy.
 WoST Thing manufacturers benefit as they don't have to be as stringent about security, and less memory and CPU are needed on Things as no server is needed.
 Simpler and cheaper, what is not to like.

 This raises an obvious question, how to connect to a Thing?
 The answer is that a consumer does not connect to a Thing.
-Instead, a consumer connects to the WoST Gateway that a Thing is provisioned (paired) with.
-A Thing connects to its provisioned gateway to send and receive messages while the connection is in place.
+Instead, a consumer connects to the WoST Hub that a Thing is provisioned (paired) with.
+A Thing connects to its provisioned hub to send and receive messages while the connection is in place.

-## WoST Gateway (WSTG)
+## WoST Hub

-The primary purpose of a 'WoST Gateway' (WSTG) is to act as an intermediary for WoST Things.
-The WSTG supports provisioning of Things, serves Thing TD's and relays actions and events that are defined in the TD.
-In addition a gateway can relay messages to cloud based WSTG intermediaries so that no direct LAN access is needed to view and control WoST Things from the Internet.
+The primary purpose of a 'WoST Hub', or simply 'Hub', is to act as an intermediary for WoST Things.
+The Hub supports provisioning of Things, serves Thing TD's and relays actions and events that are defined in the TD.
+In addition the Hub can relay messages to cloud based intermediaries so that no direct LAN access is needed to view and control WoST Things from the Internet.

-WSTG's can be extended with plugins to also act as a gateway for 3rd party IoT devices such as ZWave and one-wire, and for services such as a mDNS discovery, directory service and web server for user interaction.
+Hubs can be extended with plugins to also act as a hub for 3rd party IoT devices such as ZWave and one-wire, and for services such as a mDNS discovery, directory service and web server for user interaction.

-The burden of proper security lies therefore with the WSTG.
-Gateway providers must be committed to ensure their gateways are up to date with security patches, similar to Windows, Android devices or iPhones.
+The burden of proper security lies therefore with the Hub.
+Hub providers must be committed to ensure their hubs are up to date with security patches, similar to Windows, Android devices or iPhones.
 While the risk doesn't disappear it is much more managable than requiring this for every single Thing itself.

 ## WoST Compliance

-In addition to being WoT compliant, WoST compliant Gateways MUST adhere to the following rules:
+In addition to being WoT compliant, WoST compliant Hubs MUST adhere to the following rules:
 <code>
-1. WSTG's MUST support provisioning of WoST Things.
+1. WoST Hubs MUST support provisioning of WoST Things.
 Rather obvious, but it is required.

-2. WSTG's MUST relay events and actions between Things and their consumers as described in the TD.
+2. WoST Hubs MUST relay events and actions between Things and their consumers as described in the TD.

-3. WSTG's MUST have the ability for [post-manufacturing updates of itself, its scripts and its plugins](https://www.w3.org/TR/wot-architecture/#sec-security-consideration-update-provisioning).
+3. WoST Hubs MUST have the ability for [post-manufacturing updates of itself, its scripts and its plugins](https://www.w3.org/TR/wot-architecture/#sec-security-consideration-update-provisioning).
 The authenticity of security updates MUST be verified before they are applied.

-4. Commercial WSTG Manufacturers MUST make security patches available for the duration of the support period of the gateway.
+4. Commercial Hub Manufacturers MUST make security patches available for the duration of the support period of the Hub.
 The security update interval for minor to intermediate vulnerabilities MUST be 6 months or less.
 After being notified of a severe vulnerability, a security patch MUST be made available within one month of notification.
 (TODO, adhere to common definitions of minor, intermediate and severe vulnerabilities)

    Support for automatic updates of the firmware with security patches from a trusted source is STRONGLY recommended where possible.
 It MUST have the ability to disable automatic updates and use manual updates.

-5. WSTG's CAN implement a [directory service](https://www.w3.org/TR/2020/WD-wot-discovery-20201124/#exploration-directory) that serves discovery of WoST Thing TDs.
+5. WoST Hubs CAN implement a [directory service](https://www.w3.org/TR/2020/WD-wot-discovery-20201124/#exploration-directory) that serves discovery of WoST Thing TDs.
 The WSTG MUST update the Thing address to itself as it is responsible for routing messages to and from the Thing.
 If the STG does not implement a directory service it MUST provide the means to update an external directory service.

-6. WSTG's CAN be configured to act as an intermediary and push selected Exposed Things to another STG or intermediary.
+6. WoST Hubs CAN be configured to act as an intermediary and push selected Exposed Things to another Hub or intermediary.

 </code>

-## WoST Gateway Discovery
+## WoST Hub Discovery

-WoST Gateways can be discovered by WoST Things and consumers manuall or through mDNS.
+WoST Hubs can be discovered by WoST Things and consumers manuall or through mDNS.

 ### mDNS
-A WoST Gateway MAY implement a [DNS-Based Service Discovery](https://www.w3.org/TR/2020/WD-wot-discovery-20201124/#introduction-dns-sd).
-Things and Thing consumers can use this to discover the gateway on a local network.
+A WoST Hub MAY implement a [DNS-Based Service Discovery](https://www.w3.org/TR/2020/WD-wot-discovery-20201124/#introduction-dns-sd).
+Things and Thing consumers can use this to discover the hub on a local network.

-The service name of the WSTG follows the WoT Service Discovery naming.
+The service name of the WoST Hub follows the WoT Service Discovery naming.
 Tenatively "_directory._sub._wot".
 The type in the TXT record of the service instance is "Directory".

-WoST Thing discovery works via the WoST Gateway that provides the information to a WoT Directory Service.
+WoST Thing discovery works via the WoST Hub that provides the information to a WoT Directory Service.

 ### Manual Discovery

-WoST Things that do not support mDNS but do have a configuration file or utility, can be linked to the gateway using the WoST Gateway hostname or IP address.
+WoST Things that do not support mDNS but do have a configuration file or utility, can be linked to the hub using the WoST Hub hostname or IP address.

 ## WoST Thing Provisioning

-Provisioning is the act of setting up a trusted relationship between WoST Thing and WoST Gateway.
-The process is initiated by a WoST Thing when it is unprovisioned and a gateway is discovered.
+Provisioning is the act of setting up a trusted relationship between the device that hosts the WoST Thing and the WoST Hub.
+The process is initiated by a WoST Thing device when it is unprovisioned and a hub is discovered.
 One of the methods described in the [OCF Security Specification](https://www.w3.org/TR/wot-security/#bib-ocf17) is used.
 Things with the ability to present a number can use the random pin method to prevent a man in the middle attack during the provisioning process.

 Each WoST Thing MUST have a private and public key for signing messages.
 A new key set is best generated during the provisioning process.
 During the provisioning process, the  public keys are exchanged over an encrypted channel using JWE.
 After provisioning all messages are signed using JWS.
 The message content can be encrypted using JWE.
 The preferred encryption method for keys and session is elliptic curve cryptography.

-The WoST Gateway keeps a list of provisioned Things and their public key.
+The WoST Hub keeps a list of provisioned Things and their public key.
 Messages from the Thing are only accepted when signed with JWS (unless they are provisioned in test mode).

-### Thing Description Registration With WoST Gateway

-After provisioning, WoST Things MUST register their TD with the WoST Gateway.
-The WoST Gateway MUST make this TD available through the associated directory service using the [directory service API](https://www.w3.org/TR/2020/WD-wot-discovery-20201124/#exploration-directory-api-registration) [9].

 # References